bomibonnie/website-hugo/content/talk/example/index.md

 ---

 {{% alert note %}}
-You can find my presentation slides by clicking **Slides** button above.
+You can look over my presentation slides by clicking **pdf** button above.
 {{% /alert %}}